farzaneh3745/CNN-Based-Waste-Image-Classification-for-Recycling/README.md

 ResNet50 was also used as a transfer learning model.
 It was used to compare a deeper pre-trained model with Custom CNN and MobileNetV2.

+## Model Files

+The `models` folder contains the saved model files for Custom CNN and MobileNetV2.

+The ResNet50 model file is large, so it is available in the GitHub Releases section.

 ## Evaluation Metrics

 The models were evaluated using: